 The town I come from, Plaisance-du-Touch, near Toulouse, is super quiet and there weren’t many Blacks or Arabs there.
 My childhood years were fine, but with my family, we felt a bit different from everyone else.
 Then, in the early 2000s – I was about ten years old – I started watching a lot of music videos on MTV, which had a big impact on me.
 That was my first influence.
 I was watching rappers on TV as well as basketball games, with Black players who had tattoos, braids… At that age, you’re looking for role models.
-And then there was my brother, who had done time in jail, smoked pot, hung around, rapped – that was part of the package.

 What pushed you to continue?